Diversity Promotion

 Consideration and Reduction of Working Hours

-KIOXIA Group is making the transition to a style of work that does not rely on overtime.
-The purpose is to better utilize our diverse workforce and to promote a better work-life balance.
-Following a trial and based on the results of surveys, earlier this year we officially introduced a “remote working” system.
-This initiative is creating opportunities for employees to reflect on how they communicate in the workplace and on the time they spend on a variety of working styles; it is also encouraging changes in our workplace culture and work ethics, and aims to improve efficiency and job satisfaction.
+At Kioxia Corporation, we are taking steps to cut down the number hours employees work.
+Following a trial and based on the results of surveys, in FY2022 we officially introduced a “work from home” system.
+This initiative is creating opportunities for employees to reflect on how they communicate in the workplace and on the time they spend in a variety of working styles.
+It is also encouraging changes in the workplace culture and work ethic, with the aim of improving efficiency and job satisfaction.

 * Table can be scrolled horizontally.